About Dox On The Fox:

 The goal is to showcase Midwest talent and share real life stories, one would not have the opportunity to experience elsewhere.

 The festival will also have plenty of networking opportunities for filmmakers.
-Afterparties will be held each day in addition to filmmaker meet and greets.
+Additionally, the audience will have the chance to interact with the filmmarkers during the Q & A.